Andereoo/TkinterWeb/docs/source/usage.rst

 **Search the page**

-Use :meth:`HtmlFrame.find_text` to search the page for specific text.
+Use :meth:`~tkinterweb.HtmlFrame.find_text` to search the page for specific text.
 To search the document for the word 'python', for example, the following can be used:

 >>> number_of_matches = yourhtmlframe.find_text("python")